murlo2/fractional_work/README.md

 # Baseball Stats App

-A full-stack application for viewing and managing baseball player statistics with LLM-generated player descriptions.
+A full-stack application for viewing and managing baseball player statistics with LLM-generated player descriptions, comprehensive theme system, and advanced character encoding support.

 ## Features in Detail